Good ole' England

 “The biggest learning curve is ensuring our bottled beer replicates the taste of our casks.
 We have six distinctive ales, and the flavor needs to be a constant.
 Getting the taste just right is a challenge and has me adding more hops to the bottled brew.”

-Award winning Romney Marsh Brewery ales are available at good local pubs, restaurants and shops.
+Award-winning Romney Marsh Brewery ales are available at good local pubs, restaurants, and shops.
 They’re also found on several pumps in Rye and as guest ales further afield in Canterbury and Hythe.

 The Slow Smoke

-Joldine Moate, a qualified fashion designer and dressmaker, picked up where her now retired father—an artisan smoker—left off.
+Joldine Moate, a qualified fashion designer, and dressmaker picked up where her, now retired, father—an artisan smoker—left off.
 From her home on the Romney Marsh, she continues the time-honored techniques handed down through generations of fishermen who preserve their catch through salt and wood smoke.

 “I grew up living right here on Dungeness Beach,” says Joldine.
-“Every winter we would kipper and bloat herrings, stick-up spratts and smoke a Christmas ham.
+“Every winter we would kipper and bloat herrings, stick-up sprats and smoke a Christmas ham.
 My father saw a niche market for smoked produce, which is how it all began.”
 Compelled to uphold the family name in traditional artisan smokery methods, Joldine explains the process.